Battle of Paraguarí: The battle

 After ordering that his troops mass out 3:00 in the morning on January 19, Belgrano ordered the advance.
 An hour later, the fighting was widespread.
 The attack came as a surprise to the Paraguayans, forcing them to abandon their positions.
 The governor Velasco fled towards Asuncion.
 But the cavalry, commanded by Manuel Cabañas withdrew without fighting and deployed on the flanks of the attacking army.

 The patriots were distracted in looting the food stores of the Paraguayan army, so that only half of the force continued to fight, while the defenders were rearming themselves.
 To make matters worse, when Belgrano sent reinforcements of about 120 men, under the command of his aide Ramon Espindola, in support of Machain.
 Machain believing they were the enemy, ordereded a retreat.

 Amidst the confusion, the Paraguayan wings commanded by Gamarra and Cabanas, surrounded Espindola and Machain.
 Machain escaped but Espindola was killed.

 Considering that everything was lost, Belgrano ordered a withdrawal to the south.

 Consequences

-The Battle of Paraguari was not a final victory for the Paraguayan royalists.
-Belgrano still had his army.
-But the colonial government had been saved, and the province could not be compelled to submit to the government of Buenos Aires.
+The Battle of Paraguari was not a final victory for the Paraguayan royalists since Belgrano still had his army, but the government had been saved, and the province could not be compelled to submit to the government of Buenos Aires.

-Weeks later, Belgrano would definitely be defeated at the battle of Tacuarí and expelled from Paraguay.
+Weeks later, Belgrano would be definitively defeated at the Battle of Tacuarí and expelled from Paraguay.

-When, months later, Paraguay declared its independence from Spain, would make clear that none were willing to go to Buenos Aires.
-And when the successive governments of Buenos Aires is clearly likely to show the other provinces to deny equal rights, Paraguay affirm this trend in a final independence.
+Months later, Paraguay declared independence from Spain.
+The unitarian tendency of the successive governments of Buenos Aires, on the other hand, reinforced the decision to pursue full independence.